THEOplayer/samples-tvos-sdk/Basic-Playback-SwiftUI/README.md

       &emsp;
    Please keep in mind [the included features](https://github.com/THEOplayer/theoplayer-sdk-ios#included-features) on the Cocoapods releases.
 If you want to use any features other than these, you need to create a custom THEOplayer tvOS SDK framework from THEOportal with the features you wish and embed the framework in your project instead of using Cocoapods.
       &emsp;
 2. On player's configuration, replace the placeholder `your_license_here` with your license for tvOS SDK.
-You can create a license from THEOportal.
       ```swift
     init(){
         self.playerConfig = THEOplayerConfiguration(license: "your_license_here", pip: PiPConfiguration())